RustyRoboticsBV/Rusty.Serialization/README.md

 #### Notes
 - Types without explicit support automatically serialize using *all* fields and properties that are public, non-static and non-readonly.
-- Multiple references to the same object are preserved during serialization.
+- Multiple references to the same object and cyclic references are preserved during serialization.
-- The same goes for cyclic references.

 ## Architecture
 The module separates the serialization process into two steps.